w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::warning Disclaimer: Performance Measurements

-Due to asynchronous backing not being fully implemented in a running production network, each performance metric is not fully tested nor is guaranteed until proper benchmarking has taken place.
+Due to asynchronous backing not being fully implemented in a running production network, each performance metric is not thoroughly tested nor guaranteed until proper benchmarking has occurred.

 :::